sandworm-hq/docs/contributing/README.md

 When filing an issue with our GitHub issue tracker, make sure to answer these five questions:

-* What version of Sandworm.JS are you using?
+* What version of Sandworm are you using?
 * What Node version or browser version are you using?
 * What did you do?
 * What did you expect to see?